CityOfPhiladelphia/standards-docs/site-content/guidelines/content/Introduction.md

 We want to make government services more accessible and understandable to everyday people.
 We want to give people the information they need, to do what they need, in a way that fosters trust.
 This guide can help you achieve those goals.

+For more detailed information than what you see here, consult the AP Style Guide, Merriam Webster dictionary, or some of the other resources found in the Reference section.

 ### How to use this guide